libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/libra2_account.md

 <tr>
 <td>2</td>
-<td>After creating an Aptos account, the account should become registered to receive Libra2Coin.</td>
+<td>After creating an Libra2 account, the account should become registered to receive Libra2Coin.</td>
 <td>Critical</td>
 <td>The create_account function creates a new account for the particular address and registers Libra2Coin.</td>
 <td>Formally verified via <a href="#high-level-req-2">create_account</a>.</td>